 “Crab and I went from singing ‘Rubber Ducky’ in the bathtub to being lifted off our feet in the mosh pits of Lollapalooza.
 We’ve seen everyone from Metallica to Elvis Costello together.
 Eighty percent of the music I hear on a daily basis reminds me of my brother.
 We went from talking several times a day to absolute radio silence.
 I don’t believe in anything comforting like an afterlife, so that silence is deafening.
 I decided to fill it with music.”

-Eric started recording songs in his childhood home on Staten Island where his father now lives alone.
+Eric started recording songs in his childhood home on Staten Island.

 “I set up a studio in The Crab’s old room—treated it like a sacred space.
 Every Sunday I’d drive from Brooklyn to Staten Island, eat a bacon egg and cheese, and get to work—plug in regardless of how I felt.
 Eventually I’d fall into a groove—write and record all day.
 I’d break for a drive down Hylan Boulevard with Dad, a walk at Wolfe’s Pond, some dinner, and then right back to the music.
 I think I recorded over fifty songs—and ate as many breakfast sandwiches.”